When companies want to increase efficiency and run a lean company, many turn to value stream mapping.

 - A way to initiate countermeasures in a visual manner.

-Unlike other tools that aim to increase efficiency, a value stream map illuminates immediate options for process improvement.
+Unlike other tools that aim to increase efficiency, a value stream map illuminates immediate options for process improvement, such as reducing lead times.
 On top of everything else, a value steam map is simple to understand and easy to modify.

-How can you put a value stream map to use in your organization?
-Historically, the value stream map has thrived in manufacturing settings since Toyota began to implement this type of system in the early 1950s.
+How can you put a value stream map to use in your company?
+Historically, the this tool has thrived in manufacturing settings since Toyota began to implement this type of system in the early 1950s.
 Today, value stream mapping is proving useful across a variety of industries.

 When it comes to manufacturing the practical uses are clear.
 Each product that has a value stream map can increase the efficiency of manufacturing and eliminate the risk of overproduction.

-In healthcare organizations, a value stream map can show doctors where a patient is in their recovery plan.
+In healthcare organizations, this can show doctors where a patient is in their recovery plan.
 These maps also can eliminate unnecessary testing, reduce wait times and lead to more cost-effective treatment without compromising the quality of care.

 Administrative staff are learning to love value stream mapping as it eliminates duties that overlap or are blatantly unnecessary.
 A value system map can reduce quality control to one step rather than multiple quality checks that often bottleneck administrative work.